-Principles for Recommending Conditions of Consent
+Principles for Recommending Conditions of Consent or Accepting Commitments

-- When the External Expert Review Panel has accurately identified a failure in meeting a PEQAB Standard and there has been no relevant commitment from the institution for a change which would meet the Standard, the Board would, if recommending consent, recommend a condition of consent. - 2.
-When the External Expert Review Panel has accurately identified a weakness or opportunity for improvement in the program, and there has been a relevant commitment from the institution for a change, the Board would accept the commitment without recommending a condition of consent if - The institution has a track record of meeting similar commitments - The institution has the resources to meet the commitment - The change is important enough to the quality of the program to justify recording it as a commitment.
+- 1. When the EERP and/or the Board has identified a failure in meeting a PEQAB Standard and there has been no credible commitment from the institution for a change which would meet the Standard, the Board would, if recommending consent, recommend a condition of consent. - 2.
+When the EERP and/or the Board has identified a failure in meeting a PEQAB Standard, and there has been a credible commitment from the institution for a change, the Board would accept the commitment without recommending a condition of consent if - The institution has a track record of meeting similar commitments - The institution has the resources to meet the commitment.